mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     Base class: :py:obj:`mitsuba.core.Object`

-    Endpoint: an abstract interface to light sources and sensors
+    Abstract interface subsuming emitters and sensors in Mitsuba.

-    This class implements an abstract interface to all sensors and light sources emitting radiance and importance, respectively.
-Subclasses implement functions to evaluate and sample the profile, and to compute probability densities associated with the provided sampling techniques.
+    This class provides an abstract interface to emitters and sensors in Mitsuba, which are named *endpoints* since they represent the first and last vertices of a light path.
+Thanks to symmetries underlying the equations of light transport and scattering, sensors and emitters can be treated as essentially the same thing, their main difference being type of emitted radiation: light sources emit *radiance*, while sensors emit a conceptual radiation named *importance*.
+This class casts these symmetries into a unified API that enables access to both types of endpoints using the same set of functions.

-    The name *endpoint* refers to the property that while a light path may involve any number of scattering events, it always starts and ends with emission and a measurement, respectively.
+    Subclasses of this interface must implement functions to evaluate and sample the emission/response profile, and to compute probability densities associated with the provided sampling techniques.

-    In addition to Endpoint::sample_ray, which generates a sample from the profile, subclasses also provide a specialized direction sampling method.
+    In addition to Endpoint::sample_ray(), which generates a sample from the profile, subclasses also provide a specialized *direction sampling* method in Endpoint::sample_direction().
 This is a generalization of direct illumination techniques to both emitters *and* sensors.
 A direction sampling method is given an arbitrary reference position in the scene and samples a direction from the reference point towards the endpoint (ideally proportional to the emission/sensitivity profile).
 This reduces the sampling domain from 4D to 2D, which often enables the construction of smarter specialized sampling techniques.

-    When rendering scenes involving participating media, it is important to know what medium surrounds the sensors and light sources.
-For this reason, every endpoint instance keeps a reference to a medium (which may be set to ``nullptr`` when it is surrounded by vacuum).
+    When rendering scenes involving participating media, it is important to know what medium surrounds the sensors and emitters.
+For this reason, every endpoint instance keeps a reference to a medium (which may be set to ``nullptr`` when the endpoint is surrounded by vacuum).

-    For polarized rendering algorithms, the emitter and sensor sides are less symmetric as they use either Stokes vector or Mueller matrix representations.
-This is avoided here by also useing Mueller matrices for Stokes vectors where only their first column is non-zero.
-This comes at the cost of some additional arithmetic but simplifies the API.
+    In the context of polarized simulation, the perfect symmetry between emitters and sensors technically breaks down: the former emit 4D *Stokes vectors* encoding the polarization state of light, while sensors are characterized by 4x4 *Mueller matrices* that transform the incident polarization prior to measurement.
+We sidestep this non- symmetry by simply using Mueller matrices everywere: in the case of emitters, only the first column will be used (the remainder being filled with zeros).
+This API simplification comes at a small extra cost in terms of register usage and arithmetic.
+The JIT (LLVM, CUDA) variants of Mitsuba can recognize these redundancies and remove them retroactively.

     .. py:method:: mitsuba.render.Endpoint.bbox(self)